MobilityDog Community

 The nature of working with people is to understand it is a process; each day is different.
 We must accept the reality of medical conditions and step into each unique situation with the honor and knowledge they practice.
 A Service Dog (SD) is not for everyone, but the possibilities are endless for those with a living medical equipment/device.
 Each SD Team has its style and grace, living on its terms.
 We can only create a healthy mingling environment, a strong community.
 The sparkle and determination to live life make the best SD Handlers.
 (A handler is a person with a disability using the service dog as their medical equipment/device.)

-The observations that embrace my heart and mind are we need to listen, observe, and be as present as the SD.
-The SD understands their handler regardless of their abilities on any given day as they pay attention to each cell.
-They intuitively know what task and pathway to keep everyone safe and moving while working together.
+The observations that embrace my heart and mind are that we need to listen, observe, and be as present as the SD.
+The SD understands their handler regardless of their abilities on any given day, as they pay attention to each cell.
+They intuitively know which task and pathway to follow to keep everyone safe and moving while working together.
 We only need to listen, pay attention, and be present, as these incredible teams flourish.

 MobilityDog’s quest is to put the FUN in FUNctional independence.
 With SD Beckett at my side, I am self-reliant. -Janie